soniah/blog/content/posts/2008-10-01-ruby-on-rails-foreign-key-constraints-in-mysql.md

 **Update 9-June-2009:**

-I&#8217;ve updated my code to allow suffixes on foreign key names -- useful (for example) when having multiple foreign keys going to the same destination table:
+I've updated my code to allow suffixes on foreign key names -- useful (for example) when having multiple foreign keys going to the same destination table:

 <pre>module MigrationHelpers
  def foreign_key(from_table, from_column, to_table, to_column, suffix=nil, on_delete='SET NULL', on_update='CASCADE')